WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

 - Using `align-self` to "pull" the content in a `flex-direction: row` layout is crucial when using sticky positioning.

 - Using `align-items` or `justify-content` **works with children that overflow the parent container** which is quite amazing.

+### Workshop

+- Using the additional `Side` element to center the nav menu, even though there is a logo in the nav as well was very clever.

+- If you want to **use _baseline_ alignment and also have the children at the center** you can either manually center the elements via the padding, or add another flex wrapper.

+- The combination of `min-width` and `flex:1` is powerful.
+Use it to create "grid-like" layouts especially if you cannot use CSS grid for some reason (of course, the best solution would be to use CSS grid).